NatasaMiric/the-petrovaradin-catacombs/README.md

 * Iphone 5/6/7/8
 * Iphone 12 Pro
 * Ipad Pro

 When requesting for peer code review on Slack, Code Institute chanel, I got one feedback from Hash who pointed out:

 * When filling out the form on mobile device, form fields get covered by footer

-* Too much empty space on contact page on desktop device.
+* Too much empty space on contact page on desktop device

 ### Validator Testing